Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 Let $G = (V,E,w)$ be a weighted directed graph (digraph) with vertices $V$, directed edges $E \subseteq V \times V$, and edge weights $w : E \to \R$.
 The \textit{mean weight} of a cycle $\sigma$ is the arithmetic mean of the weights of the cycle's constituent edges, denoted $\wbar(\sigma) := \tfrac{1}{|\sigma|} \sum_{e \in \sigma} w(e)$.
 The \emph{Min-Mean-Cycle} problem ($\MMC$ for short) is to find a cycle of minimum mean weight.
 The corresponding value is denoted

 Over the past half century, $\MMC$ has received significant attention due to its numerous fundamental applications in periodic optimization, algorithm design, and max-plus algebra.
-Applications in periodic optimization include solving deterministic Markov Decision Processes and mean-payoff games~\citep{ZwiPat96}, financial arbitrage~\citep{CLRS}, cyclic scheduling problems~\citep{KarOrl81}, performance analysis of digital systems~\citep{DasIraGup99}, and quantitative verification of programs~\citep{ChaDoyHen10,BloChaHen09,CerChatHen11}, among many others; see, e.g.,~\citep{Mar72,Orl81}.
+Applications in periodic optimization include deterministic Markov Decision Processes and mean-payoff games~\citep{ZwiPat96}, financial arbitrage~\citep{CLRS}, cyclic scheduling problems~\citep{KarOrl81}, and performance analysis of digital systems~\citep{DasIraGup99}, among many others.
 In algorithm design, $\MMC$ provides a tractable option for the bottleneck step in the network simplex algorithm.
-This has led to the use of $\MMC$ in algorithms for several graph theory problems~\citep{OuoMah00,AhuOrl01}---including, notably, a strongly polynomial algorithm for the Minimum Cost Circulation problem, which includes Maximum Flow as a special case~\citep{GolTar89,RadGol94}.
-In max-plus algebra, which arises naturally in many problems in operations research, mathematical economics, and control theory (see, e.g.,~\citep{Cun79,BacCohOls92,But10}), $\MMC$ characterizes essentially all the fundamental spectral theoretic quantities: eigenvalues, eigenvectors, and the cycle-time-vector.
-More recently, $\MMC$ has also arisen in control theory since it captures the growth rate of switched linear dynamical systems with rank-one updates~\citep{AltPar20lyap, GurSam05, AhmPar12}.
+This has led to the use of $\MMC$ in algorithms for several graph theory problems~\citep{AhuOrl01,OuoMah00}---including, notably, a strongly polynomial algorithm for the Minimum Cost Circulation problem, which includes Maximum Flow as a special case~\citep{GolTar89}.
+In max-plus algebra, which commonly arises in operations research and control theory problems, $\MMC$ characterizes the fundamental spectral theoretic quantities~\citep{BapStaDri93,Gun94}.
+More recently, $\MMC$ has also arisen in control theory since it captures the growth rate of switched linear dynamical systems with rank-one updates~\citep{AhmPar12,AltPar20lyap}.

-These myriad applications have motivated a long line of algorithmic work---the present paper included---with the goal of solving $\MMC$ efficiently.
+These myriad applications have motivated a long line of algorithmic work with the goal of solving $\MMC$ efficiently.
 Remarkably, $\MMC$ is solvable in polynomial time, despite the fact that many seemingly similar optimization problems over cycles are not.
 Indeed, in sharp contrast, the problem of finding the cycle with minimum \textit{total} weight $\sum_{e \in \sigma} w(e)$ is NP-complete since it can encode the Hamiltonian Cycle problem~\citep[\S8.6b]{Sch03}.